Wurlitzer

 first phase of the renovation included locating a full set of percussions to

-original toy counter and that had been retained by Mr. Anderson, and those
+re-acquire the original toy counter and that had been retained by Mr. Anderson,

 The